 However, later research suggests that house dust mite is linked to atopic eczema particularly when it occurs in young children.
 It has to be stressed, it is hard work and not usually recommended.
 However, if you want to try to reduce the numbers of house dust mite, a separate leaflet called House Dust Mite and Pet Allergy is available.

 Some parents report that symptoms in children become worse when they are in contact with pets.
-It is an allergy to animal dander which may be responsible.
+It is an allergy to the animal's hair or saliva which may be responsible.
 If you suspect a pet may be the cause, it may be worth removing the pet to another home for a while to see if symptoms improve.
-For further information see House Dust Mite and Pet Allergy.
+For further information see the separate leaflet called House Dust Mite and Pet Allergy.

 Other possible triggers

-Other possible factors which may cause (trigger) symptoms, or make symptoms worse, include pollens, moulds, pregnancy and hormonal changes before a period in women.
+Other possible factors which may trigger symptoms, or make symptoms worse, include pollen, mould, pregnancy and hormonal changes before a period in women.
 However, these may not be avoidable.
 There may also be other factors which have not yet been identified which can trigger symptoms in people who have eczema.

 Further reading and references